Krishnna8/bhavcopy/README.md

 # bhavcopy
-download bhav copy from nse
+download bhav copy from nse using python